 Newsletters are a very important aspect of marketing for most businesses.
 Newsletters allow you to connect with your customers, foster relationships with potential leads, and increase your sales.
-You can ask just about any marketer today and you can almost guarantee that you will be told to create an email list and put in serious effort to grow that list.
+You can ask just about any marketer today and you can almost guarantee that you will be told that you need a newsletter.
+That marketer would likely tell you to create an email list and put in serious effort to grow that list.

 Think of an email list as a giant list of potential customers, previous customers, connections, people interested in your brand.
 Doesn’t that sound like a list you’d like to make as long as possible?
 Sending out regular email newsletters is key to growing and maintaining that list.
 But what is the real purpose of a newsletter?
 And how can it help grow your business?
 How do you get people to see it?
 Here are a few ways: